What is Bipolar Disorder – Symptoms, Causes

 Environmental:

 Environmental factors can also contribute to bipolar disorder.
 People who have been through traumatic events are more likely to develop bipolar disorder.
-Childhood factors such as sexual or physical abuse, neglect, parent death, or other traumatic events can increase the risk of developing the bipolar disorder later in life.
+Childhood factors such as sexual or physical abuse, neglect, parent death, or other traumatic events can increase the risk of developing bipolar disorder later in life.

 Neurological: